agrathwohl/t140llm/README.md

 - `text` <[string][string-mdn-url]> The text to send as T.140.
 - returns: <void>

 Sends text data as T.140 over RTP or SRTP.
+If FEC is enabled, it will also generate and send FEC packets according to the configured group size.

 #### close()

 - returns: <void>

 Closes the UDP socket and cleans up resources.
+If FEC is enabled, it will send any remaining FEC packets before closing.

 ## License